go-kit/kit/auth/basic/README.md

-`package auth/basic` provides a Basic Authentication middleware [Mozilla article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+This package provides a Basic Authentication middleware.

+It'll try to compare credentials from Authentication request header to a username/password pair in middleware constructor.

+More details about this type of authentication can be found in [Mozilla article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 ## Usage